Shizuoka Prefecture is home to three National and Quasi-national Parks each of which has its own characteristics and charm.

 Shizuoka is blessed with an abundance of nature – mountains, rivers and ocean – so it is not surprising that large parts of the Prefecture are included in Japan’s National Park system.

-Parts of Shizuoka are included in 3 National Parks each with its own characteristics and charm and all 3 are easily accsessible from any of Shizuoka’s 6 Bullet train stations on the Tokaido Shinkansen line.
+Parts of Shizuoka are included in 2 National Parks and a Quasi-national Park each with its own characteristics and charm and all 3 are easily accsessible from any of Shizuoka’s 6 Bullet train stations on the Tokaido Shinkansen line.

 In Japan, the concept of National Parks is not simply nature conservation areas, but a deep interconnection between the people and the land.